wooseong97/sel-update-mtl/README.md

-# Selective Task Group Updates for Multi-Task Optimization
+# Selective Task Group Updates for Multi-Task Optimization [ICLR 2025]

 **Official PyTorch implementation of our ICLR 2025 paper**: